severygb/portfolio-severyn-gabe/README.md

 [Display 1](reports/D1-report.md) Student Demographics and Post Graduation Earnings at US Colleges
-This strip plot explores the demographics at US colleges and their post graduation earnings.
+This strip plot explores the demographics entering US colleges and their earnings.

 ## Discussion notes